n17r4m/mpyx/README.md

 Manual tuning is required.

 Pull requests that add automated process number scaling are welcomed.
-Assuming this lib gets any traction, the next big TODO is parallizing optimally.
+Assuming this lib gets any traction, the next big TODO is paralleling optimally.

-To resolve this for now, `EZ` is able to recieve arbitrary nested data structures that can represent virtually any combination of sequential, parallel, or broadcast/split data pipelines.
+To resolve this for now, `EZ` is able to receive arbitrary nested data structures that can represent virtually any combination of sequential, parallel, or broadcast/split data pipelines.